Compañía Vinícola del Norte del España

 A deep color of purple and ruby, with notes of Earth, licorice, tobacco, cherry and dabs of vanilla and toast.
 This has a powerful and even modern fruit expression, firm, fleshy and ripe tannins, shows excellent structure.
 Good acidity and excellent depth.
 Excellent length and precision on the finish.
 A bit young now, should be a beauty in 5-12 years and age for a total of 25 years easy.
 18 months all new French oak barrique from 70-80 yo vines.

 Contino 2009 Reserva

 Fruitier than the Imperial Reserva with less oak influence.
 Medium bodied, but with excellent acidity and freshness.
 A slightly reduced nose but the palate shows well the cherry, plum, cranberry, cinnamon, and iron.
 This seems more terroir drive en as the parts making up he palate seem like they would be more subject to vintage conditions.

 Real Gran Reserva 2008

 Ripe and sharp pomegranate, blackberry, and black raspberry with a definively modern, ripe, and jammy palate profile.
 Ripe and polished tannins.
 An odd change on the finish turns feral and green, likely symptomatic of the cooler 2008 vintage that had its share of poor weather.

 Imperial Gran Reserva 2009

-Typical (as in excellent) GR Imperial nose, elegant red fruits, suave oak, perfectly integrated.
+Typical (as in excellent) GR Imperial nose, elegant red fruits, sauve oak, perfectly integrated.
 Mouthfeel is young and firm, yet what relents is a wonderful hint at the future of what this wine will give.
 Plenty to appreciate now but I think it will indeed only gain in complexity and only get better (if you have the patience).
 A long, firm, persistently energizing and pleasant finish.